 Go deeper and explore the architecture of a LightSwitch application.
 LightSwitch applications are built on a classic three-tier architecture, on top of existing .NET technologies and proven architectural design patterns.
-LightSwitch applications can be deployed to Windows Azure, or hosted on your own web server.
+LightSwitch applications can be deployed to Microsoft Azure, or hosted on your own web server.
 Optionally, LightSwitch apps can be hosted in Office 365 / SharePoint 2013 and work with SharePoint assets.

 See how LightSwitch works under the covers.
 Are you new to LightSwitch?
 Read Understanding LightSwitch first.

 Read this multi-part article series that explains the layered architecture of LightSwitch applications.

 In Visual Studio 2012 Update 2, LightSwitch provides an additional HTML client option.
 See how the view layer was architected in terms of the standards-based HTML5 model.